cryptrunner49/stonekv/README.md

-# StoneKV 🪨🚀
+# StoneKVR 🪨🚀

-**StoneKV** is an **embedded NoSQL key/value store** written in Go.
+**StoneKVR** is an **embedded NoSQL key/value store** written in Go.
 It provides on‑disk persistence with simple query capabilities, making it a lightweight and efficient solution for modern applications.

 ## Overview 🔍

-StoneKV offers:
+StoneKVR offers:

 - **Embedded storage** for quick local data persistence.
 - **On‑disk durability** ensuring your data stays safe.